 With the Pacific Ocean to the west and the Caribbean Sea to the east, it is hardly surprising that Central America is home to some of the most outstanding beaches in the Northern Hemisphere.
-From powder soft, white sand to coarse, black volcanic ash, the beaches here range vastly in topography but never in beauty and with the endless sunshine that beats down on this part of the world, you’re guaranteed a good time.
-So, lather yourself in tanning lotion, grab your towel and prepare yourself for a day of sun-soaking, sea-splashing, sand-suffused fun as you make your way through our list of top ten beach destinations in Central America.
+From powder-soft, white sand to coarse, black volcanic ash, the beaches here range vastly in topography but never in beauty and with the endless sunshine that beats down on this part of the world, you’re guaranteed a good time.
+So, lather yourself in tanning lotion, grab your towel and prepare yourself for a day of sun-soaking, sea-splashing, sand-suffused fun as you make your way through our list of the best beach resorts in Central America.

 Isla Mujeres, Mexico

 While most people tend to visit Isla Mujeres as a side trip from Cancun, there are definitely a number of compelling reasons why this habit should be flipped around.
 Isla Mujeres is cleaner, quieter and a lot more beautiful than Cancun and the beaches are utterly pristine.
 The sparkling blue water is also perfect for snorkelling and diving and when the sun goes down the gentle buzz of the island carries on through the night.

 The Split, Belize

 While this is technically not really a beach, it deserves to be mentioned on this list because it serves the same function.
 Situated at one end of the Belizean island of Caye Caulker, the Split consists of a long wooden decking, usually covered in sunbathers.
 This extends out over the water and makes a great platform for jumping (or somersaulting) into the deep, warm sea.
 There is a shallow section of water here as well, where less confident swimmers can splash about and soak up the sun.
 Behind all of this is the Lazy Lizard, a bar which plies visitors with beverages all day long and pumps out fresh Reggaeton beats.